CopperEgg/export_tools/README.md

 Ruby scripts for extracting your Uptime Cloud Monitor data to CSV files.

-###Synopsis
+### Synopsis
 Five utilities are provided:

-  - probeinfo_csvexport.rb.....all probe information (definition and configuration) for all of your monitored RevealUptime probes is retrieved and exported to CSV.
+  - probeinfo_csvexport.rb - All probe information (definition and configuration) for all of your monitored RevealUptime probes is retrieved and exported to CSV.

-  - sysinfo_csvexport.rb.......all system information (definition and configuration) for all of your monitored RevealCloud systems is retrieved and exported to CSV.
+  - sysinfo_csvexport.rb - All system information (definition and configuration) for all of your monitored RevealCloud systems is retrieved and exported to CSV.

-  - probedata_csvexport.rb.....historical data gathered from your probes is retrieved and exported to CSV.
+  - probedata_csvexport.rb - Historical data gathered from your probes is retrieved and exported to CSV.

-  - sysdata_csvexport.rb.......historical data gathered from your systems is retrieved and exported to CSV.
+  - sysdata_csvexport.rb - Historical data gathered from your systems is retrieved and exported to CSV.

-  - issue_csvexport.rb.......historical data gathered about your issues is retrieved and exported to CSV.
+  - issue_csvexport.rb - Historical data gathered about your issues is retrieved and exported to CSV.

 These ruby scripts and associated library scripts are based on :
 * ruby-1.9.3
 * The Uptime Cloud Monitor API
-* Ethon
+* Ethon gem

 All development and testing to date has been done with ruby-1.9.3.